Jitendra300/moon-buggy-pygame-python-game/README.md

 - The following shows the recreated version of the famous old moon buggy game from the old times.
 - This projects was inspired by moon buggy in the terminal

+## New Features:
+- The official moon buggy game included an car and some moon rocks destorying it (this was in the terminal based).
+- But this includes and astronaut in the place of the car who need to jump to in order to save his life.

 ## Installation:
 ```
 git clone https://github.com/Jitendra300/moon-buggy-pygame-python-game